laanp/Icarus_Mods_Separated/laanp-NoCaveCreaturesOW_Readme.md

 ## Mod Details:
 - Compatible with: Single Player & Hosted Multiplayer or Dedicated Server.
 - Removes any creatures from spawning in caves in your Open World prospects (on any difficulty setting).
-- Works on new and already started Open Worlds, that were created with this mod installed.
+- Only works for newly created Open Worlds, with this mod installed.
+- If you enter the prospect without this mod, it will reset and the mod will no longer work.

 ## Installation Details